 The Maldives is home to countless little sandbanks and sandbars which were once ridges but are now sunken due to the global rise in the sea levels.
 Take a look at some sandbank tours to upgrade your vacation in The Maldives.

-#1 Full Day Sandbank Trip
+#1 Half Day & Full Day Sandbank Tours

 #2 Overnight Sandbank Camping by Soneva Fushi Maldives